Families of slain British soldiers win right to sue government

-The court said the British Ministry of Defense (MoD) had a duty of care towards its employees, including soldiers on the battlefield, and had to provide them with the right equipment.
+The court said the British Ministry of Defence (MoD) had a duty of care towards its employees, including soldiers on the battlefield, and had to provide them with the right equipment.

 It dismissed the ministry's so-called "combat immunity" argument that the MoD could not be held responsible for the decisions of commanders in the heat of battle.